awsdocs/aws-iot-docs/developerguide/iot-sidewalk-getting-started.md

-# Getting started with Amazon Sidewalk Integration for AWS IoT Core<a name="iot-sidewalk-getting-started"></a>
+# Onboard Sidewalk devices with Amazon Sidewalk Integration for AWS IoT Core<a name="iot-sidewalk-getting-started"></a>

 With Amazon Sidewalk Integration for AWS IoT Core, you can add your Sidewalk device fleet to the AWS Cloud\.
 Use the following steps to get started\.